mwiegant/nodejs_boilerplate/README.md

 To run this project from the terminal, navigate to the folder containing this code and run one, or both, of the command below!

 **FIRST RUN:** If this is your first time running this project, be sure to run **npm install** first!
-The word *sudo* may or may not be required for you, but in most cases adding *sudo* before a command will solve your problem on the command line.
+If you get an error within the npm output that says something to the effect of "Please run again as administrator" then you've got a problem with your npm / node setup.
+You need to fix this!
+Try googling "npm install requires sudo".
+You're going to find a BUNCH of suggestions, but anything you find on stack overflow should be 'good enough' for a novice to use.

-    sudo npm install
+    npm install

 If you have run **npm install** and have all modules installed, execute the "run" script that is packaged with this project to start the server: